relector-tuxnix/meg4/docs/floppy.md

 |     72 |    64 | Zero terminated, UTF-8 author                          |

 Checking this chunk's size is part of the magic, because further info might be added in the future, however that alone won't change the format.
-For now, firmware version is useless, always zero, but will be useful for backward compatibility if / when the floppy format changes.
+For now, firmware version is useless, but will be useful for backward compatibility if / when the floppy format changes in the future.

 The author is only saved by the MEG-4 PRO, otherwise it's all zeros.